13 Best Lavender Fields in Texas (2026 Guide) — Farms, Festivals & U-Pick

 Thistle Dew Lavender Farms is a bit off the beaten path.
 Without a website and minimal exposure, you have to know about this best-kept lavender secret.

-Down the road from Lubbock, Texas, a retired firefighter got a hold of some of his wife’s lavender extracts she had purchased at the market.
-After learning more about the plant he decided to start growing his own lavender.
+Down the road from Lubbock, Texas, a retired firefighter got hold of some of his wife’s lavender extracts she had purchased at the market.
+After learning more about the plant, he decided to start growing his own lavender.

 With little knowledge of the lavender plant but a figure-it-out attitude, the owners of Thistle Dew Ranch now host over 2,500 plants.
 They sell their products on-site as well as in many flea markets.